bangbay/wp-user-avatar/readme.txt

 For Administrators, WP User Avatar adds a column with avatar thumbnails to your Users list table.
 If "Show Avatars" is enabled in your WP User Avatar settings, you will see avatars to the left of each username instead of in a new column.

-= Can I use the WP User Avatar uploader in a front page? =
+= Can I use the WP User Avatar uploader in a front page or widget? =

-Yes, you can use the <code>[avatar_upload]</code> shortcode to put a standalone uploader in a front page.
+Yes, you can use the <code>[avatar_upload]</code> shortcode to put a standalone uploader in a front page or widget.
 This uploader is only visible to logged-in users.
 If you want to integrate the uploader into a profile edit page, see [Other Notes](http://wordpress.org/plugins/wp-user-avatar/other_notes/).

 = Can I insert WP User Avatar directly into a post? =